scarrera-ggs/obsidian-vault/pwrcell_adapter/jira_tickets/EPIC_single_tenant_adapter.md

 ### PR-cleanup-code
 The Dynamodb `instance_table` must be removed by the end of this epic.
 So that the depency from this table is completely decouple from the adapter.

-Also, tests that are configured to use `instance_table` must be modify by deleting the functionality of the instance table form the tests.

 Steps to consider:
 - Remove `instance_table` resource form `template.yml`